nikkiricks/Sloane-Phone-Arduino/README.md

 - Enter in the phone number that you want to text with the country code.
 Note that some countries have a 0 at the front of the number and the sketch uses it without that 0.
 - Verify your code by clicking the check mark
 - Upload your code by clicking the right arrow
-- Open your serial monitor by clicking the magnifying gladd to check if your sketch uploaded corrently and read any error
+- Open your serial monitor by clicking the magnifying glass to check if your sketch uploaded correctly and read any error messages
 - Make the button yours and swap out the mesages you would like to send!